yueguoguo/support.996.ICU/CONTRIBUTING.md

 One of the main ways you can contribute to this repository is by signing (and starring!) the repo to show your support.
 Follow these steps to sign:

-1. Click on the edit icon of the README.md
+1. Fork the repository to your own Github account
-2. Add your name and affiliation as you would like it to appear
+2. Create a new branch, named `signed-<your-username>`
-3. Create a pull request:
+3. Click on the edit icon of the README.md
-    - Name the branch `signed-<your-username>` and "propose file change"
+4. Add your name and affiliation as you would like it to appear
-    - Add `MSWorkers` as a reviewer
+5. Create a pull request - select the branch `signed-<your-username>` and "propose file change"

 > You can also email <msworkers4good@protonmail.com> with your name and affiliation as you would like it to appear and we can add it for you.